Skip to main content

 import { IPlugin } from '@shell/core/types';

-import { ProductMetadata, ProductChildCustomPage } from '@shell/core/plugin-types';
+import { ProductMetadata, ProductChildCustomPage } from '@shell/core/plugin-products-external';

 export default function(extension: IPlugin) {